surajladdagiri/cse15l-lab-reports/lab4.md

 ![git commit](gitCommit.png)

 The first command I gave was `git add ListExamples.java`.
 This told git to add `ListExamples.java` to the list of files that are going to be added or updated in the next commit.
 I then ran `git status` to ensure that `ListExamples.java` was succesfully added.
 Next, I ran the command `git commit -m "updated ListExamples.java"`.
 The `git commit` part of the command essentially just told git to create a new commit.
 The `-m` flag/option tells git that the following string in quotes is going to be message that is going to be attached to the commit.
 Typically, you want to add a message that indicates the changed you have made, which in this case I updated the `ListExamples.java`, so I chose my message to be "updated ListExamples.java", but it can be any message.
-This command in total, created a new commit with the message "updated ListExamples.java" on my local machine, but it was not uploaded to GitHub however.
+This command in total, created a new commit with the message "updated ListExamples.java" locally on the `ieng` server, but it was not uploaded to GitHub however.

 ![git push](gitPush.png)

-Finally, I gave the command `git push` followed by the command `exit`.
-The `git push` command just tells git to push the changes to GitHub and sync the cloud copy with my machine's copy.
-Finaly the `exit` command just tells my computer to end the connection to the `ieng6` server and brought me back to my local computer's terminal.
+Next, I gave the command `git push` followed by the command `exit`.
+The `git push` command just tells git to push the changes to GitHub and sync the cloud copy with `ieng6`'s copy.
+Finally, the `exit` command just tells my computer to end the connection to the `ieng6` server and brings me back to my local computer's terminal.

 ![updated GitHub](updatedGit.png)